 2. Add the diced vegetables and add water.
-Cover and cook over low heat for roughly 8 to 10 minutes, then add meat.
-Cook until all is tender.
+Cover and cook over low heat for roughly 8 to 10 minutes until all is tender.

 3. Remove the saucepan from the heat and gradually add the curry roux.
 The curry roux blocks are pre-cut, so I advise you to add the curry roux piece by piece while mixing it with the water.
 This way, you can see the consistency of the sauce and control the amount of curry roux you add to the saucepan.

 4. Heat your curry again over low heat for 5 minutes.

 5. That’s it, your Japanese curry is ready!
 You can serve it with rice or noodles!

 You can see all the steps of the preparation in this video:

 Japanese curry is so easy and quick to prepare that I have been making it regularly at home for years.
 But I always wondered how this mysterious curry roux instantly turned my dish into a delicious curry.
 Writing this article was a great opportunity to try to prepare home-made curry roux.
 Using pre-made curry roux is so practical that few Japanese people prepare their own curry roux.
 But I was surprised to discover that the recipe of curry roux is quite simple, accessible to everyone, and allows you to personalize your Japanese curry with your favourite spices!